Nickchapman3773/Uranium-Fever/README.md

 - If a red Installation Failed screen appears, log in again through the Wabbajack settings, then reinstall the list to the same folder.
 ```

+## Generating Fresh INI Files
+- Launch Fallout: New Vegas from Steam/GOG.
+- Click OK to pop-ups saying "Detecting Video Hardware."
+- Exit the launcher.
+- Launch Fallout 3 from Steam/GOG.
+- Click OK to pop-ups saying "Detecting Video Hardware."
+- Exit the launcher.

 ## Launching Mod Organizer 2 (MO2)
 - Launch ModOrganizer.exe from the Uranium Fever Installation Location (`C\Modding\Uranium Fever\ModOrganizer.exe` if you used the recommended file paths).
 - If you see a prompt stating that FalloutNV_lang.esp was found, select Yes.
 - If you see a prompt to register, select Yes.

 ## Configuring Game's Settings
-- In the top right corner of MO2, open the drop-down menu that says "Uranium Fever" and select Fallout Launcher.
+- In the top right corner of MO2, open the drop-down menu that says "Uranium Fever" and select "Uranium Fever Launcher."
 - Click Run, then navigate to Options.
 - Inside the launcher, select the Ultra Preset.
 - Uncheck the Windowed option, then select your monitor's resolution.